ovh/docs/pages/web/web-paas/configuration-services/varnish/guide.en-ie.md

 The VCL file you provide has three specific requirements over and above the VCL syntax itself.

 1\.
-You MUST NOT define a `vcl_init()` function.  $partner_full will auto-generate that function based on the relationships you define.
+You MUST NOT define a `vcl_init()` function.
+Web PaaS will auto-generate that function based on the relationships you define.
 In particular, it will define a "backend" for each relationship defined in `services.yaml`, named the same as the relationship.
 2\.
 You MUST NOT include the preamble at the beginning of the file, specifying the VCL version.
 That will be auto-generated as well.
 You CAN add imports, but not `std` and `directors`, as they're imported already.
 3\.
 You MUST specify the backend to use in `vcl_recv()`.
 If you have a single app container/relationship/backend, it's just a single line.
 If you want to split requests to different relationships/backends based on some rule then the logic for doing so should be incorporated into the `vcl_recv()` function.